 Marble is a fairly porous natural stone material that readily absorbs moisture, which means that it can be stained quite easily.
-But protecting marble against moisture intrusion, as well as against stains, is relatively easy if you seal it when you install it, as well as every year or so thereafter.
-The frequency of sealing will depend on how much traffic the floor gets.
+But protecting marble against moisture intrusion, as well as against stains, is relatively easy: seal it when you install it, and maintain it by sealing it every year or so after that.
+The frequency of sealing will depend on how much traffic your marble floor gets.

 - pH-neutral cleaner for marble